 Joshua is a Tasmanian born dancer, choreographer and producer.
 A graduate of the Victorian College of the Arts (Bachelor of Dance, 2011), Joshua is regularly engaged as a choreographer for professional, youth and community-based works.

-Joshua regularly works for Tasdance and has choreographed and delivered their Education Performance Projects Bright Spark (2013) and Alter (2014) as well as their DanceNET program in schools (2013).
-He was the recipient of an Australia Council for the Arts Early Career Residency with Tasdance, which also saw him undertake a three-week creative development in February 2014 with five dancers for his professional work, Prime.
+Joshua has worked for Tasdance, having choreographed and delivered their Education Performance Project Bright Spark (2013) and Alter (2014) as well as their DanceNET program in schools (2013).
+He was the recipient of an Australia Council for the Arts Early Career Residency with Tasdance.

 Bec completed a Bachelor of Dance Performance degree at Adelaide College of the Arts, having her professional debut in third year traveling to perform in the Holland Dance Festival with Leigh Warren and Dancers.
 Bec then went on to dance for Leigh Warren’s company for five years collaborating with artists including Prue Lang (Forsythe company), Frances Rings (Bangarra Dance Theatre) and perform in Jiří Kylián’s Dream Time – with assistance from Nederlands Dans Theatre rehearsal director Elke Schepers.

 Throughout her time with Leigh Warren and Dancers, Bec toured with the company to perform in major international festivals including WOMADelaide, The Oz Asia Festival, The Adelaide and Brisbane Festivals in Australia, collaborated with the State Opera of South Australia and Victorian Opera on the wonderful Maria De Buenos Aires, and most recently, the prestigious Edinburgh International Festival.